parisbutterfield/restswitchmate/README.md

 ### Contributing
 Pull requests are welcomed. :)

-My dev environment was an macOS machine running Ubuntu via VirtualBox.
+The development environment used for this project was a Mac running Ubuntu via VirtualBox.

-You need to install BluePy and any prerequites,
+You need to install BluePy and any prerequites.

 To get the bluetooth adapter(s) running on macOS in VirtualBox you need run the following command in terminal.